philc/book-notes/psychology/principles - ray dalio.md

     than avoid it, it will lead to your rapid learning/evolving."
     * This is the ultimate habit: reacting to pain to make it into a growth opportunity, so that you can grow from challenges and losses
-    * "Though this process of pushing your limits, of sometimes failing and sometimes breaking through -- and deriving benefits from both your failures and your successes -- is not for everyone, if it is for you, it can be so thrilling that it becomes addictive.
-Life will inevitably bring you such moments, and it'll be up to you to decide whether you want to go back for more."
   * Go to the pain rather than avoid it
   * Embrace tough love
     * Helping those he cares for to "struggle well"
     * "I will often deny them what they 'want' because that will give them the opportunity to struggle so that they can develop the strength to get what they want on their own."
-    * "This can be difficult for people emotionally, even if they understand intellectually that having difficulties is the exercise they need to grow strong and that just giving them what they want will weaken them and ultimately lead to them needing more help."
   * Even huge, permanent setbacks can be fuel for growth and happiness, because striving against the setback and making gains is rewarding.
 The setback becomes a tool for you; an aid to your striving.